Introduction to Anka

 Registryto version and tag virtual machines for distribution

-- Easily connect and remove physical iOS devices to your VMs
+- Easily connect and remove physical iOS devices to your VMs with anka usb command

 Who should use Anka?